voinoid/blog/data/blog/template-projects.md

 After deciding on a name, create the repository.
 Clone this new repository to your local machine.

-## step two: add the template repository as a remote
+## Step two: add the template repository as a remote

 Follow the following steps to setup the new repository with your template repository.
 It will be configured as a remote where it is only possible to pull from.